ryandotclair/jarvis/readme.md

-# How to deploy this to Azure Spring Apps Enterprise
+# How to deploy this to Azure Spring Apps Enterprise (Non-Production)

 ```
 # Ensure you have the Spring extension installed